mzallaghi4/mzallaghi4.github.io/_pages/about.md

 I am a computational scientist with engineering background and really passionate about mathematics and its real-world applications.
 I am motivated self-starter and analytical problem solver who views obstacles as challenges!

-I have completed two master's degrees in petroleum engineering and applied mathematics with overlapping areas of interest in fluid dynamics in porous media.
-As a motivated problem solver and diligent learner, I have developed proficiency in mathematical modelling and numerical skills.
-I have focused my applied mathematics degree on the numerical solution of fluid dynamics problems, taking graduate-level courses in numerical analysis, finite element analysis, and numerical solution of PDE problems.
-I have also gained significant experience adapting to different CFD packages (e.g., OpenFOAM) and programming languages for scientific computing and machine learning, including MATLAB, Python, and C++.
+I hold a PhD in Financial Mathematics, building upon my dual master’s degrees in petroleum engineering and applied mathematics.
+My research and expertise focus on advanced mathematical modeling and numerical methods applied to quantitative finance, including stochastic processes, option pricing, and risk management.

+Throughout my doctoral studies, I have developed strong skills in solving complex partial differential equations and implementing computational techniques relevant to financial markets.
+I specialize in leveraging deep learning and reinforcement learning methods to address and solve challenging problems in financial mathematics.

+As a dedicated researcher and problem solver, I am passionate about applying rigorous mathematical approaches to address challenges in finance and beyond.

 My research interests
 ======
 I consider myself a computational scientist.
-I am currently focusing on learning about deep learning and computer vision.  <br>
+I am currently focusing on deep learning and Financial Mathematics.  <br>
 My research interests are centered around:  <br>

--- Numerical Methods for PDEs             <br>
+-- Deep Learning and RL Methods in Financial Mathematics  <br>
--- Optimization and Control Theory        <br>
+-- Stochastic Optimization and Control         <br>
--- Machine Learning and Deep Learning     <br>

 My Projects